5yM01/discover-cities/README.md

 # discover-cities
-Group Project 3 for Data Structures and Algorithms Spring 2022.
+Group Project 3 for COP3530 - Data Structures and Algorithms, Spring 2022.
+Created by Syed Mahdi and Hassan Gulaid.